PatrickKik/nl.sogeti.jct.java-se-8-release-party/README.txt

 Examples
 --------

-Examples are sorted by category and from easy to hard.
+Examples are sorted by category and from easy to hard:

-Join             : new API
-NewListWhenNoList: new API
+ * new API
+  * Join
+  * NewListWhenNoList
+ * Lambdas
-Comparator       : Lambdas
+  * Comparator
-ForEach          : Lambdas
+  * ForEach
-Filtering        : Lambdas
+  * Filtering
-Collecting       : Stream API
+ * Stream API
+  * Collecting
-CollectingAgain  : Stream API
+  * CollectingAgain
-NextFriday       : new Date Time API
+ * new Date Time API
+  * NextFriday